-The closure plan for the site areas includes properly sealing of portals, rehabilitation of waste and stockpile areas, rehabilitation of all sedimentation and other water basins, dismantling and removal of all fixed plant infrastructure and miscellaneous clean-up to ensure the site conditions are returned to as near as natural condition.
+The closure plan for the site includes properly sealing portals, rehabilitation of waste and stockpile areas, rehabilitation of all sedimentation and other water basins, dismantling and removal of all fixed plant infrastructure and miscellaneous clean-up to ensure the site conditions are returned to as near as natural condition.

-Regulations in Chile introduced in November 2012 require all mining operations to pay upfront bonds for reclamation of their sites.
+Regulations in Chile introduced in November 2012 require all mining operations to place bonds for reclamation of their sites.
 Cerro Bayo has submitted a new closure plan and closure cost estimate pertaining to the new regulations on July 27, 2016.
-One month after approval of the closure plan and cost estimate by SERNAGEOMIN Cerro Bayo will be required to begin depositing funds into the bond.
-30% of the bond must be accumulated within one year of approval.
-The rate of accumulating the remainder of the reclamation bond is dependent on mine life.
+One month after approval by SERNAGEOMIN of the closure plan and cost estimate, Cerro Bayo will be required to begin depositing funds into the bond.
+20% of the bond must be accumulated within one year of approval.
+The rate of accumulating the remainder of the reclamation bond is dependent on mine life and 100% of the approved cost estimate must be bonded when two thirds of the mine life has elapsed.